-Cricketers With the Most Run Outs in International CricketÂ
+Cricketers With the Most Run Outs in International Cricket

 Some legendary cricketers have suffered an inordinate number of run out dismissals over the course of their careers.
 Let’s take a look at list of batsmen with the most number of run-outs in international cricket across formats.

-2. Marvan Atapattu Tops ODI List With 41 Dismissals
+2. Marvan Atapattu – 41 Dismissals

-Ricky Ponting Leads Test List With 15 Run Outs
+3. Ricky Ponting – 15 Run Outs

 Batsmen with Most Run-Outs in International Cricket